 The next images were shot in 2020.
 My body was changing very suddenly and not in a way I really liked.
 Due to some chemical unbalance my metabolism was fucked and every perception, every thought and my physical shape along with it.

 I did not recognize myself at all.
 Not all bad comes to hurt, as the Italians say.
 Some stuff did actually get better, while others got way worse.
 I seeked isolation more than ever.
-The shooting was to play with some new lights, yes, but also to take a look at what I was becoming.
-I could then start adjusting my goals for the shootings to come.
+The photo shoot was to play with some new lights, yes, but also to take a look at what I was becoming.
+I could then start adjusting my goals for the photo shoots to come.
 Metaforically.